 Through forming a close partnership Ballyclare and Gore are able to develop highly technical garments which are specifically designed for extreme working conditions such as our Xenon structural firefighter clothing and Network Rail waterproof garments.
 Both companies know meeting, and exceeding, the end user’s requirements is key to designing desired, high performing garments.

 Through joint ventures we are also actively supporting apprentices in industry.
-In 2016 we jointly sponsored the RailStaff Apprentice of the Year Award and provided PPE equipment to the 15 rail apprentices nominated for the award – including civil engineers, junior electricians and technical officers - who are now testing the kit during their daily work.
+We have jointly sponsored the RailStaff Apprentice of the Year Award and provided PPE equipment to the 15 rail apprentices nominated for the award – including civil engineers, junior electricians and technical officers - who tested the kit during their daily work.

 The GORE® PARALLON® System is a revolutionary solution that extends the boundaries of firefighter protection to new levels.
 The GORE® PARALLON® System is lightweight, breathable and waterproof delivering high levels of thermal protection in firefighter Personal Protective Equipment (PPE).
 It reduces the risk of burn injuries and heat stress in wet and dry conditions, creating consistent protection without compromising comfort.

 The GORE® PARALLON® system has created a new benchmark for structural firefighting garments breaking the normally accepted trade-off between protection and comfort:

 The GORE® PARALLON® System has been developed to specifically combat the risks associated with moisture and heat stress by introducing a unique new solution that incorporates a highly breathable Gore thermal barrier combined with a GORE-TEX or CROSSTECH® Moisture barrier.
 This is a unique use of two membranes encapsulating a layer of thermal protection that maintains breathability while wicking moisture away from the skin and out through the suit, simultaneously preventing liquid penetration from the outside.